Basis of Financial Statement Presentation

 Select distributors have the right to return a certain portion of their purchased inventory to KEMET from the previous fiscal quarter.
 The Company estimates future returns based on historical return patterns and records a corresponding right of return asset and refund liability as a component of the line items, “Inventories, net” and “Accrued expenses,” respectively, on the Condensed Consolidated Balance Sheets.
 The Company also offers volume based rebates on a case-by-case basis to certain customers in each of the Company’s sales channels.

 The Company's sales allowances are recognized as a reduction in the line item “Net sales” on the Condensed Consolidated Statements of Operations, while the associated reserves are included in the line item “Accounts receivable, net” on the Condensed Consolidated Balance Sheets.
 Estimates used in determining sales allowances are subject to various factors.
 This includes, but is not limited to, changes in economic conditions, pricing changes, product demand, inventory levels in the supply chain, the effects of technological change, and other variables that might result in changes to the Company’s estimates.

 The Company provides a limited assurance warranty on products that meet certain specifications to select customers.
 The warranty coverage period is generally limited to one year for United States based customers and a length of time commensurate with regulatory requirements or industry practice outside the United States.
 A warranty cannot be purchased by the customer separately and, as a result, product warranties are not considered to be separate performance obligations.
-The Company’s liability under theses warranties is generally limited to a replacement of the product or refund of the purchase price of the product.
-Warranty costs were not material for the three and six months ended September 30, 2018 and 2017.
+The Company’s liability under these warranties is generally limited to a replacement of the product or refund of the purchase price of the product.
+Warranty costs were not material for the three and nine months ended December 31, 2019 and 2018.

 Shipping and handling costs are included in cost of sales.